iobeam/iobeam-client-python/README.md

 ## Overview ##

-This library allows Python clients to send data to the iobeam Cloud.
+This library allows Python clients to send and query data to the iobeam backend.

 At a high-level, here's how it works:

 1. Build an iobeam client object with your `project_id` and `project_token`

-1. Register your device to get an auto-generated `device_id`.
-Optionally, you can initialize the object with a previously registered `device_id` in the previous step and skip this step
+1. Make sure your device is registered, either generating a `device_id` in code or via another method (e.g., our CLI or REST APIs).

 1. Create a `iobeam.DataPoint` object for each time-series data point.
 Or, for a collection of data points, create a `iobeam.DataSeries` object.

-1. Add the `DataPoint` under your `series_name` (e.g., "temperature")
+1. Add the `iobeam.DataPoint` under your `series_name` (e.g., "temperature")

-1. When you're ready, send your data to the iobeam Cloud
+1. When you're ready, send your data to the iobeam backend

+1. Optionally, you can use this library to retrieve your data.

 ## Getting Started ##